sortofsleepy/ofxARKit/README.md

     [self.session runWithConfiguration:configuration];
 ```
 ### Potential Hurdles when doing custom setup.
 The location of where you initialize the framework can affect performance.
-I'm not sure why or how, but if you're not careful about where you initialize, ARKit might spit out the messsage along the lines of "... tracking performance is reduced due to resource constraints" or something to that effect.
+I'm not sure why or how, but if you're not careful about where you initialize, ARKit might spit out the messsage along the lines of `... tracking performance is reduced due to resource constraints` or something to that effect.
 The documentation is currently a bit lacking as to proper setup and even following the example bundled in the XCode 9 beta can still result in the above message.

 # Project structure